nialloc9/ReactNativeWebPoc/README.md

 - For web components a new file is created for each base component where it maps styles to web values.
 Style is removed from props before being passed to the Dom.

 - Web components implement <a href="https://www.styled-components.com/docs/api">styled-components</a> library to eliminate the need to use inline styling as react-native-web does.

+- Collections pass down multiple objects to override the style for each base element used.